Lucifer-16/Customer-Segmentation-Using-K-Means-Clustering/Readme.md

 **Source**: [Kaggle - Mall Customer Segmentation](https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial)

-The dataset is included in the repository as `mall.csv`.
+The dataset is included in the repository as `Mall_Customers.csv`.

 ## License